Fine Art Curriculum

 Through art history courses, you’ll also explore art movements through time including contemporary art, aesthetics and criticism.

 Interdisciplinary collaborative opportunities provide unique perspectives on the creative process.

 Find Art Major Requirements

-At Mount Mary, a fine art degree requires a minimum of 58 credits in arts courses.
-You also must complete the university’s core curriculum requirements listed in the fine art curriculum sheet (PDF).
+At Mount Mary, a fine art degree requires a minimum of 58 credits in arts courses and the completion of the university’s core curriculum requirements.
 During your senior year, you will create a web portfolio of your work, as well as participate in a senior art exhibition.

 Fine Art Minor Requirements

 A fine art minor can help you broaden your artistic skills, learn multiple disciplines and increase your marketability in the workforce by learning creative and critical problem-solving skills.

 A fine art minor is available to any student not majoring in fine art.
 The minor requires a minimum of 24 credits.
 Download the curriculum sheet for more details on requirements and courses for this minor.

 To become an art teacher, you will need to complete course requirements in both fine art and teacher education.
 Art education majors will participate in a student teaching experience.
 This curriculum prepares you to be certified to teach art for early childhood through adolescence (approximately grades Pre-K to 12).
 Consult the Undergraduate Bulletin (PDF) for more details.

 The entrepreneurship minor is designed for non-business majors who wish to learn how to start or operate a business in their chosen field.
 This minor is an excellent program for artists who wish to be self-employed or run their own art-related business.
 The minor requires a minimum of 21 credits.
 Consult the Undergraduate Bulletin (PDF) for more details on requirements and courses for this minor.